Crew Boss

 • To be the lead worker, guiding, checking, correcting and reporting on the work of a crew while working with them.

-• Perform various types of semi-skilled labor in support of fire prevention and suppression efforts.
-Examples include: cut and remove brush from roadsides, fire roads, and fuel breaks using hand and power tools; clear defensible space around and adjacent to structures; construct fireline and perform mop-up during wildland fires.
+• Perform various types of semi-skilled labor in support of fuels reduction projects, and suppression efforts (i.e. wildland fires).
+Examples include: cut and remove brush from roadsides, fire roads, and fuel breaks using hand and power tools; clear defensible space around and adjacent to structures; construct fireline, perform mop-up and suppression repair during wildland fires.

 • Performs maintenance work on fire department equipment and minor vehicle service and repair.